Law of Attraction Meditation, Mindfully Framed

 Positive future self-imagery has been associated with better mental health and goal progress in longitudinal research.
 However, that link appears to be mediated by self-efficacy and behavior change, not positive thinking by itself.
 In other words, the image matters most when it helps you believe action is possible and then take it.

 Try combining outcome visualization with process visualization.
 Picture the accepted application, then picture opening the form, asking for feedback, and staying with the task when it gets boring.
-This process-focused approach is consistent with mental simulation research showing that imagining concrete steps can support self-regulation better than outcome imagery alone source.
+This process-focused approach is consistent with mental simulation research showing that imagining concrete steps can support self-regulation better than outcome imagery alone PubMed research.

 If goals are your main focus, visualization meditation for goals gives more examples of process-based imagery.